rcaspart/HAF-DAMe-2019/exercises_software_testing.md

 # Your tasks

 * Add unit tests for the features you added on your branch before
+* The current set of unit tests does not cover all cases
     * Can you think of anything else that needs testing?
     * You can find a list of possible test cases in the [documentation](https://docs.python.org/3/library/unittest.html#test-cases)
     * *Hint* look at the output of the coverage
     * Add corresponding unit tests